dedaMazai/formDeposit/README.md

 ## To start the project
 `1` Install the repository.<br />
 `2` Write `npm install` for install the npm_modules folder is required to launch the application.<br />
-`3` Run the mysql database, create a schema, and enter the data to connect to it in the config file.json corresponding values.<br />
+`3` Run the mysql database, create a schema, and enter the data to connect to it in the file config.json corresponding values.<br />
 `4` Write `npm run dev`.

 ## Available Scripts